aaaasmile/MP3-YX5300/README.md

 - the random playing list on my car
 - sound quality

-I have setted up an ipod with hundred of songs, but very often when I plug the device into my car the random song sequence is the same as the old one.
+I have set up an ipod with hundred of songs, but very often when I plug the device into my car the random song sequence is the same as the old one.
 Hearing always the same songs is very annoying and also the sound quality via Ipod-USB is not so good as the Line-In in my car.